lambda-snail/GeolocationAccelerator/README.md

 ## Roadmap

+A progress report can be found in the [projects section](https://github.com/users/lambda-snail/projects/1) of this repo.
+The immediate goals are as follows.

 ### Version 1.0

 - A few simple Dynamics tables that define locations and regions using latitude and longitude coordinates.
-- A Cosmos Db that enables geospatial queries.
+- An API that enables geospatial queries - powered by a cosmos db and some simple Azure functions.
-- A layer of Azure functions that sits between Dynamics and Cosmos Db.
-- Also there will be either a plugin or javascript functions (or both) that allows us to interact with the layer in Azure.
+- A simple javascript (typescript) library that provides a service to interact with the layer in Azure.

 ### Version 1.1

 - Graphic visualization of locations and regions on a map.

+### Version 1.2

+- Refactor to facilitate configuration, in particular which fields are synced to the database.

+# Deployment and configuration

+The API is not yet in a useable state.
+For version 1.0, configuration will be done by altering the source code.
+For version 1.2+ some kind of mechanism to facilitate configuration will be implemented.
+Storing more data from the CRM in cosmos will allow more interesting queries, so making that process simpler is certainly on my roadmap!

 ## Notes